Suitcase Outreach Program for Schools

 Discover history and global cultures through art, craft and design.
 Learn about the creation, use, and meaning of everyday objects.
 Create your own work of art.

-BGC’s experienced educators are ready to bring exciting learning opportunities in art and culture to your location with our popular Suitcase Outreach Program.
+Experienced educators from Bard Graduate Center Gallery are ready to bring exciting learning opportunities in art and culture to your location with our popular Suitcase Outreach Program.
 In advance or independent of your visit to the BGC Gallery, we will travel to your site to present smaller versions of our exhibitions inside a traveling suitcase.
-Ideal for K-12 students, after-school library and summer camp audiences, or for adults in senior and community centers, each 1to 2- hour visit includes a talk on one of seven fascinating topics followed by a hands-on exploration with replica objects and a meaningful art-making activity.
+Ideal for K–12 students, after-school library and summer camp audiences, or for adults in senior and community centers, each 60–90 minute visit includes a talk on one of six fascinating topics followed by a hands-on exploration with replica objects and a meaningful art-making activity.
 Suitcase Outreach visits complement the New York State Common Core Learning Standards.

 The following suitcases are available, although the related exhibitions are no longer on view: